Britons sceptical of success in Cameron's EU renegotiation bid

 The data, gathered from 20,000 respondents, will come as a blow for Cameron just a week after he set out seven key policy areas, including judicial powers and immigration, where he hopes to reshape Britain's ties with the EU.

-Faced with eurosceptic factions in his Conservative Party and voters defecting to the anti-EU UKIP Cameron has promised to negotiate sweeping reforms to the EU and, if re-elected next year, to hold a referendum by 2017 on whether Britain should stay in it.
+Faced with eurosceptic factions in his Conservative Party and voters defecting to the anti-EU UK Independence Party (UKIP) Cameron has promised to negotiate sweeping reforms to the EU and, if re-elected next year, to hold a referendum by 2017 on whether Britain should stay in it.

 The poll, released by former Conservative party deputy chairman Michael Ashcroft, showed 72 percent said they had "little or no confidence", or "not a great deal of confidence" that Cameron could negotiate a better deal for Britain.
 Just 4 percent expressed a "great deal of confidence".